2 North River Falls

-1. Indian Brook Falls Hike (challenging)
+1. Indian Brook Falls Hike (Challenging | 4-5 hours)

-Take the Cabot Trail to the village of Indian Brook.
-A landmark the bridge over Indian Brook.
-The Trail starts on the northwest side of the Brook.
+The Cabot Trail goes along the coast on the east (Atlantic) side of Cape Breton Island.
+Take the Cabot Trail to our community of Indian Brook.
+A landmark to look for to begin this trail is the bridge over Indian Brook.
+The Indian Brook waterfall trail starts on the northwest side.

-2. North River Falls (moderate but long– about 16km round trip)
+2. North River Falls (Moderate but long | 16km round trip)

 The hike takes you above a raging brook that has some beautiful spots for resting, picnicking and even sunning yourself (dare I say taking a nap?)